 - Mental health conditions (including anxiety, schizophrenia, depression, drug addition, attention deficit hyperactivity disorder and sleep disorder).

-4. The pathophysiology and pharmacology of illicit drugs and principles underlying the misuse of non-prescription and prescription medications:
+3. The pathophysiology and pharmacology of illicit drugs and principles underlying the misuse and dependence:

 - Intoxication and overdose of licit and illicit drugs.

 - Drug addiction and physical dependence arising from the regular use of prescription and non-prescription medications.

 4. The course covers all pharmacokinetic and pharmacodynamics considerations for therapeutic agents used in the management of conditions affecting the neurological system and mental health including therapeutic drug concentrations, clinical application of advanced concepts in drug metabolism, such as auto-induction and non-linear kinetics, particularly with application to anti-seizure medication.